-When setting up a business one of the first considerations you will have to make is whether to operate as a limited company vs sole trader.
+Above all, when setting up a business one of the first considerations you will have to make is whether to operate as a Limited company vs sole trader.

-At its core, what this means down to the distinction between you and your business.
-A limited company structure keeps you distinct from your business, which means you don’t have liability, whereas if you’re a sole trader the law sees you and your business as the same which means you are personally liable for any debts or losses.
+At its core, what this means is the distinction between you and your business.
+To clarify, a limited company structure keeps you distinct from your business, which means you don’t have liability.
+On the other hand, if you’re a sole trader the law sees you and your business as the same which means you are personally liable for any debts or losses.

 Put like that, it seems like limited company structure makes sense?
 Well, not necessarily.
-There are advantages and disadvantages to both.
+For example, there are advantages and disadvantages to both.

 Do you like paperwork?
 Limited companies need more!